JerrySongCST/Arabidopsis_root_cortex_cell_tracking/README.md

 3. Select either:

-   - **2D Model** (performs slice-by-slice detection using a trained 2D U-Net)
+   - **2D Model** – Performs slice-by-slice detection using a trained 2D U-Net.

-   - **3D Model** (processes the entire volume per frame using a trained 3D U-Net)
+   - **3D Model** – Processes the entire volume per frame using a trained 3D U-Net (requires significantly more GPU memory).

 4. Click **"Automatic Detect"** to start. **GPU acceleration is strongly recommended.**

    ![Detect Button](assets/detect.jpg?raw=true)

-5. Once completed, the GUI generates an XML file that can be loaded into TrackMate.
+5. Once completed, the GUI generates an XML file that can be loaded into [TrackMate](https://imagej.net/plugins/trackmate/).
 The name is same as tif image file name.

 ### Tracking